anutechofficial/FinMaster/README.md

 - **Consistent Periods**: Ensure the number of periods and payments match the compounding periods (e.g., monthly payments for a monthly interest rate).
 - **Cash Flow Sign Convention**: Cash outflows (payments) are usually entered as negative numbers, and cash inflows (receipts) as positive numbers.
-- **Guess Parameter**: If the RATE function returns a #NUM! error or doesn't converge, providing a different guess may help find a solution.
+- **Guess Parameter**: If the RATE function throw error or doesn't converge, providing a different guess may help find a solution.
 - **Annual Rate Conversion**: If you get a monthly rate and need the annual rate, multiply the result by the number of periods per year.

-#### Practical Example RATE
+#### Practical Example

 Suppose you are planning to save $500 monthly for 10 years to reach a future value of $100,000.
 You want to find out the monthly interest rate required to reach this goal.